 Monhegan Light is situated on Monhegan Island, a small, rocky plantation about ten miles off the coast.
 Although it has been reconstructed, its days of guiding ships through the waters go back to 1824.
 The island is accessible via ferry from Boothbay Harbor and is known for its fishing and lobstering.
 While you can’t go up inside the tower, the site offers a superb view of the harbor, Manana Island, and the mainland.
 Visitors are welcome to visit the Monhegan Museum of Art and History located inside the lighthouse.

 Book Your Stay at Topside Inn to See Them All

 When it’s time to book your lodging in Maine, look no further than the Topside Inn.
-Our bed and breakfast in Boothbay Harbor has everything you need for a memorable stay, including comfortable guest rooms, top-notch amenities, and a delicious three-course breakfast each morning.
-We even offer a Schooner Sail special where you can admire Maine’s beautiful lighthouses up close.
+Our coastal bed and breakfast in Boothbay Harbor has everything you need, and more, for a memorable stay.
+We gladly offer comfortable guest rooms with original artwork, top-notch amenities, and a delicious three-course breakfast each morning from local ingredients.
+We even have a Schooner Sail special where you can admire Maine’s beautiful lighthouses up close!

 To get the most from your trip, consider Room 8 at Topside Inn.
 This private suite offers spectacular views of Burnt Island Lighthouse, right from your window.
 Step inside and enjoy a luxurious king-size bed, a comfortable sitting area, and an ensuite bathroom.
 You can even lounge outside on your own deck while gazing out at the harbor.
 If you’re looking for a relaxing vacation full of sights and activities, Topside Inn in Boothbay Harbor is the perfect choice.
 And, we’d love to have you!
 Check our availability and book your stay!